All investigations following the death of a subject must also comply with Article 2 ECHR. This is usually undertaken by the IOPC

 Officers would make a phone call home to their families to let them know they are ok.
 These types of events make the news within minutes.
 Families of officers will know they are on duty and naturally worry about them.

-To maintain public confidence and integrity it is important that enough detail is known as soon as possible for the investigation to progress.
+To maintain public confidence it is important that enough detail is known as soon as possible for the investigation to progress.
 It is also equally important that the families of the subjects that have been shot by Police are informed at the earliest opportunity as to how this came about.

 Those Officers that have discharged their firearms will have their weapons forensically examined.